momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Regions/Minor Cultures of Aerathon.md

 - **Conflict with the Dominion**: While the Dominion believes in controlling knowledge, the Masks believe in rewriting it entirely.

 ---

-## **Final Observations: The Fractured Threads of Civilization**

-The dominant nations and ruling factions of Aerathon are not as united as they appear.
-Beneath their banners, rogue orders, hidden sects, and diverging cultures thrive, shaping the world in unseen ways.

-Some fight to preserve the past, while others seek to erase it entirely.

-Some wish to reclaim power, while others want to dismantle it forever.

-But the rise of the Nameless Labyrinth in Halvask has shown one undeniable truth—

-The world’s foundations are not as solid as we once believed.

-And history may not be written by the victors—

-It may be rewritten by those who know how to bend it.